Dear EFT Community,

 The reframe is set up at the beginning by simply stating what the client’s issue is, as follows:

 “So even though a drink is my reward for working and cleaning all day...”

 This is pacing the client, accepting their world as they see it.
 When you do this, you build rapport.
 Achieving and maintaining rapport is an important part of therapy and an important factor in helping achieve results.
 At the beginning of the EFT Setup, I continued to pace the client.
 When you pace a person they are much more likely to accept the reframe.

 When the consequence reframe is introduced, it is done so in a very simple way.
 There is no lecturing, no trying to push the issue, just adding the word “hangover” into the reminder phrase.

-By asking: “Is that true about the hangover?”, minimises the possibility that what I am saying may conflict with the client’s view of their world and helps maintain rapport.
+Asking “Is that true about the hangover?” minimizes the possibility that what I am saying may conflict with the client’s view of their world and helps maintain rapport.
 It also causes the client to think about having a hangover.